Manipur video: SC asks CBI not to proceed with recording statements of women | Law-Order

 - India

-The Supreme Court on Tuesday directed the CBI not to proceed with recording the statements during the day of women seen in a video being paraded naked in Manipur, as it is scheduled to hear a batch of petitions on the issue at 2 pm.
+The Supreme Court on Tuesday directed the CBI not to proceed with recording the statements of women seen in a video being paraded naked in Manipur as it is scheduled to hear a batch of petitions on the issue at 2 pm.

-A bench headed by Chief Justice D Y Chandrachud took note of the submissions by lawyer Nizam Pasha, appearing for the women, that the CBI has asked them to come and depose before it during the day.
+A bench headed by Chief Justice D Y Chandrachud took note of submissions by lawyer Nizam Pasha, appearing for the women, that the CBI has asked them to depose on Tuesday.

 Solicitor General Tushar Mehta, appearing for the Centre and the Manipur government, said he was not aware of it.

 ''Just ask them (CBI officials) to wait.
-We are going to take it at 2 pm today,'' said the bench which also comprised justices J B Pardiwala and Manoj Misra.
+We are going to take it at 2 pm today,'' said the bench which also comprised Justice J B Pardiwala and Justice Manoj Misra.

+''I will convey this...
+If we had not done anything Mr (Kapil) Sibal (the counsel for the women) would accuse us of inaction,'' the law officer said.
+Mehta said he will ask the CBI officials to refrain from recording the statements and it might have been done in ''good faith''.

+The top court is scheduled to hear at 2 pm a batch of pleas related to ethnic violence in Manipur and may pass an order setting up a committee of retired judges or an SIT to oversee the probe.

-The top court on Monday described as ''horrendous'' the video of two women being paraded naked in Manipur amid reports that the police handed them over to the rioting mob.
-It asked searching questions about delayed registration of the FIR and mooted the idea of setting up a committee of retired judges or an SIT to oversee the probe.
+On Monday, it described as ''horrendous'' the video of two women being paraded naked in Manipur amid reports that the police handed them over to the rioting mob.
+It asked searching questions about the delayed registration of the FIR and mooted the idea of setting up a committee of retired judges or an SIT to oversee the probe.
+Describing the violence perpetrated against women in strife-torn Manipur as one of ''unprecedented magnitude'', the top court refused to consider submissions of lawyer and BJP leader Bansuri Swaraj that similar alleged incidents in opposition-ruled states like West Bengal, Rajasthan, Chhattisgarh and Kerala be also taken note of.

+Seeking a report about the action taken by the state in around 6,000 cases related to the ethnic conflict, the bench said Manipur police cannot be allowed to continue with its probe in view of the news reports that it were police personnel who handed over the women to the mob.

+The bench sought to know why the state police took 14 days to register an FIR.
+On July 27, the Centre informed the top court that it has transferred to the CBI the probe in the case related to the two women who were paraded naked, asserting the government has ''zero tolerance towards any crimes against women''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)